A 4 hour training programme that meets the requirements of the UK Resuscitation Council for First Responder Defibrillation.

-The WorkSafe Automated External Defibrillator (AED) course provides hands on experience and training for the safe and effective use of any portable defibrillator and will ensure you have the peace of mind that should the need arise your staff can safely use the AED.
+The WorkSafe BLS & AED course provides hands on experience and training for the safe and effective use of any portable defibrillator and will ensure you have the peace of mind that should the need arise your staff can safely use the AED.
 Additionally, HSE legislation now recommends that if an employer provides and AED then staff should receive training in its use.

-Ideally candidates will already hold a First Aid at Work certificate but full training in CPR can be given if necessary.
+Full training in CPR including the use of an AED will be given.
 An AED unit is an integral part of the course and should be in-situ or available before training takes place.

 - An overview of Ventricular Fibrillation and the use of defibrillators.